mynk-tmr/notes/Printed/Javascript.md

 ---
 ### Error Handling

+An *exception* is a undesirable event during runtime, that brings the execution to a halt.
+To handle them, we specify steps to follow for each such event.

 **Stack trace** : list of function calls that lead to an error -> latest to earliest

 `try {..}`